ShozabAbidi10/Coffeeshop_Task_Motion_Planning/README.md

 ## Acknowledgements:

-We would like to show our gratitude to:
+We would like to extend our gratitude to:
 1. Dr. Antony Thomas, for providing the basic setup of the system, including domain and external planner files for us to build further on.
 2. Marco Gabriele Fedozzi, for helping out with the docker image loaded with all dependencies.